 - corrupt conduct

-The service is shared by City of Parramatta, Cumberland and Inner West Councils and operates under the Internal Ombudsman Shared Service Governance Charter.
+The service is shared by City of Parramatta, Cumberland City and Inner West councils and operates under the Internal Ombudsman Shared Service Governance Charter.

 How do I make a complaint to the Internal Ombudsman Shared Service?

 Before making a complaint you should take all reasonable steps to try and resolve the matter with your local Council through the Council’s complaint handling policy.
 If the matter is about an administrative issue, you should request the Council review its processes before contacting the Internal Ombudsman.

 Allow up to six weeks for a response from Council in regards to your concern/complaint.
 If after this period the matter has not been reasonably, or justly resolved by Council, then you may forward your complaint in writing to the Internal Ombudsman.